 “Jan.
 27. Primroses, Polyanthus, Winter Aconite, Mazereon, and Snowdrops are all in flower in the garden.
 Every mild morning now the birds are singing and they continue more or less throughout the day.”
 Edith Holden, The Country Diary of an Edwardian Lady (pg.
 9).

 Edith Holden created some charming landscape scenes that feature both natural plants and animals.
-Nature has the ability to spur creativity and is known to reduce “attention fatigue.”
+Nature can spur creativity and is known to reduce “attention fatigue.”
 You know how we’re constantly being inundated with flashing screens, constant connectivity, and artificial lighting?
 That stuff drains our creative capacity.

 The more attached we get to our screens and devices, the less “out of the box” thinking we are capable of.
 Conversely, spending time in nature helps refocus that constant attention-grabbing stuff in our brains.
 It allows us to think creatively and to BE more creative.